antoniofull/antoniofullone.com/README.md

 ## CSS

-I use sass for everything.
+I use _Sass_ for everything.
 The css is organized in modules which are build using sass and a grunt plugin inside the _assets_ folder.
 The partials folder contains the variables and functions file.
 Also the utils file, which contains many common utilities I use on that site.
 The Modules folder contains all the modules needed for the site, layout typography etc.
 Finally the Lib just contains the external libraries that I use.
 For the moment just mine plus Susy ( I wonder how I did to live before met this awesome library).

 ## Javascript

-I used browserify and vanilla JS.
-As you can see basically in this website Javascript is useless, but it's a good practice to keep you code modular.
+I used _Browserify_ and _Vanilla JS_.
+As you can see basically in this website Javascript is useless, but it's a good practice to keep your code modular.

-I also learnt how to properly user Browserify with Grunt.
+I also learnt how to properly user Browserify with _Grunt_.

 ## HTML

 HTML 5 of course.
-I usually use Emmet, but since the update to Yosemite the plugin crashes everytime, so this time I wrote "by hands".
+I usually use _Emmet_ with _Textmate_, but since the update to Yosemite the plugin crashes everytime, so this time I wrote everything basically "by hands".

 ## Typography

-Fonts used : Skolar for the introduction text in the home page and for styling the first letter of each post.
+Fonts used :

+- Skolar for the introduction text in the home page and for styling the first letter of each post.

-Freight text pro : for Headings
+- Freight text pro : for Headings

-Freight sans pro : for Text
+- Freight sans pro : for Text

-Cosmopolitan : for the "A" in the logo.
+- Cosmopolitan : for the "A" in the logo.

-Typekit for serving the fonts.
+- Typekit is serving the fonts.

 ## Build

-Grunt for everything.
-I would prefer Gulp since it's faster, but the support and the ecosystem around Grunt is bigger and more reliable.
+Grunt, a very simple file.
+I would prefer to Gulp since it's faster, but the support and the ecosystem around Grunt is bigger and much more reliable, for the moment.
-Especially because I used Sass Maps, which are not widely supported yet from all the "building tools".
+Especially because I used Sass Maps, which are not widely supported yet from all this "building tools".

 ## Design, blog, everything else